fi-sch/ux_goodie_theme/README.md

     options: '{{ time }}<br>{{ date }}'
   compact_mode: true
 ```
-(`options:` from above example may not display properly in HACS.
+(NOTE: `options:` from above example may not display properly in HACS.
 Please see GitHub repository.)

 ### HACS